 What Happens at Discharge?

 When you are ready for discharge, the hospitalist will provide your primary care physician a complete hospital report.
 This communication provides the discharge diagnosis, current medications, test results and a complete summary of your hospital stay.
 In addition, they will provide important recommendations for continuing care, any new prescriptions and any test results still pending when you leave.
 They will also ensure all appropriate follow-up appointments are made.

-Lafayette General Health and Schumacher Clinical Partners have created a highly effective patient care protocol resulting in superior patient and physician satisfaction, with an effortless transition to the patients' primary care physicians.
-With Lafayette General Health’s rapid growth, the Schumacher Hospitalist team is leading the way in meeting the needs of our patient community.
+Lafayette General Health and SCP Health have created a highly effective patient care protocol resulting in superior patient and physician satisfaction, with an effortless transition to the patients' primary care physicians.
+With Lafayette General Health’s rapid growth, the SCP Hospitalist team is leading the way in meeting the needs of our patient community.